IBM/SalesEnablement-VMware-L3/docs/Dedicated/Provisioning.md

 31. Click the toggle switch in the **Caveonix RiskForesight 4.0.0** add-on services tile to disable Caveonix.
 32. Click the **Business continuity and migration** pull-down menu.

-The VMware HCX service extends the networks of on-premises data centers into IBM Cloud®, and it helps migrate virtual machines (VMs) to and from IBM Cloud without any conversion or change.
+The VMware HCX service extends the networks of on-premises data centers into IBM Cloud, and it helps migrate virtual machines (VMs) to and from IBM Cloud without any conversion or change.
 HCX creates an abstraction layer that enables application mobility and infrastructure hybridity through securely stretched networks.
 Clients can modernize their VMware environment without the need to refactor or modify existing applications, as HCX enables a seamless transformation.
 With HCX, clients can bring their IP subnet ranges into IBM Cloud while ensuring the IP consistency through a hybrid deployment and by providing high-level security with end-to-end Suite B encryptions.
 Learn more about HCX <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-hcx_considerations" target="_blank">here</a>.

 The Zerto service integrates replication and disaster recovery capabilities into the deployment offerings to protect and recover data in VMware virtual environments on IBM Cloud.
 Learn more about Zerto <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-addingzertodr" target="_blank">here</a>.